youshido-php/GraphQL/README.md

 print_r($response);
 ```

-To check if everything is working well, simply execute it – `php router.php`
+To check if everything is working well, simply execute it – `php index.php`
 You should see a result similar to the one described in the previous section:
  ```js
  {